sayarkarmakar/sayarkarmakar.github.io/index.md

 </table>

 <h2> Recent Updates</h2>
+Mar 2021: Our [Paper](https://arxiv.org/abs/2009.06007) is now accepted at Bayesian Analysis.

 Mar 2021: Inducted into Early Career Advisory Board for Journal of Multivariate Analysis.
 First such experience of being part of an editorial board team!

+I also accepted an invitation to serve as a Program Committee Member at CYBER- Sixth International Conference on Cyber-Tenchologies and Cyber-Systems

 Feb 2021: Our [Paper](https://arxiv.org/abs/2012.08223) "Long-term prediction intervals with many covariates" got a revision request from Journal of Time-series Analysis.